austinEng/metal-sample-nonzero-mip-stencil/README.md

 Metal itself only allocates texture resources and provides methods that copy data to and from the texture.
 Metal apps rely on custom code or other frameworks, like MetalKit, Image I/O, UIKit, or AppKit, to handle image files.
 For example, you can use [MTKTextureLoader](https://developer.apple.com/documentation/metalkit/mtktextureloader) to perform simple texture loading.
 This sample shows how to write a custom texture loader.

 - Note: The Xcode project contains schemes for running the sample on macOS, iOS, or tvOS devices.
-Metal isn't supported in iOS or tvOS Simulator, so you need to run the sample on a physical device.
 The default scheme is macOS, which runs the sample as is on your Mac.

 ## Load and Format Image Data